 - All academic degree programs are to be reviewed within an established time frame.
 The schedule of academic program reviews is to be revised biennially in concert with the review and revision of the university operational plan of which it becomes a part.
-Academic program review schedules are to be submitted to the Vice Chancellor for Academic Affairs and any deviations from these review schedules must be approved by the Vice Chancellor for Academic Affairs.
+Academic program review schedules are to be submitted to the Vice Chancellor for Academic and Student Affairs and any deviations from these review schedules must be approved by the Vice Chancellor for Academic and Student Affairs.

 Program review should be undertaken within five years for new programs and at least every seven years for continuing programs, unless a shorter interval is deemed necessary for specified conditions resulting from a review.
 The schedule should allow for flexibility and can change to coordinate with the timing of reviews by specialized accrediting bodies.
 University-level processes should be developed for programs less than degree-level.

 - Academic program review should ensure broad institutional and community representation in the process, including but not limited to appropriate faculty and program alumni.
 Structures and mechanisms that blend academic affairs and student affairs in a constructive fashion should be encouraged.

 - The program review process on each university should include:

 a. a self-study by the unit being reviewed.